sPrizio/bluebell/greenhouse/README.md

 ### Improvements
 - (0.1.0) : Change testing code to Jupiter
+- (0.1.0) : Mockbean has supposedly been deprecated?
 - (0.1.1) : Add @Api documentation for Swagger in Controller endpoints.
-Make it look nice
+Make it look nice (look into unknown controllers being rendered), document api parameters, all DTOs should have @Schema
 - (0.1.1) : CronJob to auto fetch news every late Sunday evening
 - (0.1.1) : Improve code using better Lombok, look into builders
 - (0.1.7) : Improve ApexChart service to select data, parsers etc...